‘Go bag’: Why you need one and what to pack

 A natural or manmade disaster is at your doorstep (fill in the blank: a flood, wildfire, hurricane, chemical plant explosion, etc.) and you are ordered to evacuate your home.

 To quote Karl Malden from the old American Express traveler’s checks commercials: “What do you do?
-What will do you?”
+What will you do?”

 Part of the answer to those questions lies with a “go bag.”